sholick/bitbot/README.md

 ## CryptoBot - The cryptocurrency information assistant
-Cryptocurrency assistant that provides general crypto knowledge, basic price checking, bitcoin-related inquiries, and price-chart plotting functionality.
-Currently, the bot is coded to serve on web channels via an AWS instance.
+Cryptocurrency assistant that provides general crypto knowledge, basic price checking, and price-chart plotting functionality.
+Currently, the bot is designed to serve on a server, be it a private hosted server or local host instance.
+In this code base, it is served on Amazon Web Services via Elasticbeanstalk.
 More dialogs and features are coming.

 **See it in action!** [Click here](https://chanvictor.io/bot)<br/>
 New features coming soon.